-The objective of this lesson is to enable the student to understand
+Learners the objective of this lesson is to enable you to understand:

-- the political condition of northern India on the eve of the Ghoridian invasions. - the active military role played by Qutub-ud-din Aibak, the most trusted and loyal lieutenants of Mohammad Ghori. - the challenges faced by Aibak, who laid the foundation of the Sultanate in AD 1206 and the means he resorted to, in order to overcome the challenges.
-The importance of his brief reign (AD 1206-1210) will be emphasized.
+- Explain the political conditions of northern India on the eve of the Ghoridian invasions. - Describe active military role played by Qutub-ud-din Aibak, the most trusted and loyal lieutenants of Mohammad Ghori. - Illustrate the challenges faced by Aibak, who laid the foundation of the Sultanate in 1206 A.D. and the means he resorted to, in order to overcome the challenges. - Discuss the importance of his brief reign (AD 1206-1210).